KamilGronek/kg-cosmos/README.md

 ## Reflections:

 In the future, if we wanted to work with smarter code, I would suggest using useReducer or Redux.
-Thanks to this, the states of our application will be global and the code less distributed and more readable.
+Thanks to this, the states of our application will be global and the code will be less distributed and more readable.